Le Festin d'Ésope: The music

 Labelled Lamentevole ("lamentable"), the melody is set against the dissonance of rinforzando octaves.
 Left and right hands share a chromatic descent of octaves following the melody note every half bar, each starting rinforzando and ending piano.
 The variation is formed by accenting diminished chords between both hands whilst juxtaposing a descending chromatic figure.
-As these two functions are happening simultaneously, the chord immediately after the principal chord has one of the tones lowered by a semitone, thus appearing as either a dominant seventh or an enharmonic equivalent.
-These chords are purely chromatic and hold no dominant function.
 Alkan's specification to hold the pedal down for the entirety of the variation emphasizes its dissonant nature.